An icon representing a D-pad of a gamepad

 5. The first time you enter RetroPie it will ask you to set up all your buttons.
 Use your keyboard to map the keys you want.
 Important: take note of which keys you're assigning to which functionality.

-• Right Shift key: Select
+• SELECT Key Right Shift

 03. Gamepad